Looking for Colosseum free entry?

 The cost is

-It ALSO includes access to all the S.U.P.E.R. sites that are open (some are still closed in this post-Covid period).
+The pass ALSO includes access to all the S.U.P.E.R. sites that are open.

-For those of us who live in Rome, this is a really excellent deal if you love the Colosseum archeological park as much as I do.
+For those of us who live in Rome, this is an excellent deal if you love the Colosseum archaeological park as much as I do.

 For a visitor, it may not be worth it unless you plan to visit these areas more than 2-3 times in a given year.